railsuser2014/openobject-doc-book-en/source/book/4/4_13_Projects/4_13_Projects_management.rst

 * someone responsible for the client,

-* someone responsible for manging the project technically.
+* someone responsible for managing the project technically.

 The person responsible for the client, the client account manager, approves client requests, writes sales proposals, and assures that these activities and the invoicing progress properly.
 He is responsible for the functional definition of the client's needs.
 The account manager would have a sales, technical sales or financial profile.

 The person responsible for the technical tracking of the project is called the project manager.
 She makes the project happen, organizing and sub-contracting the different project tasks.
 The project manager would often be responsible for a development team to carry the project out, and generally has a technical profile.

 .. todo: What are these doing here? *Account Manager*  *Project manager*  *Partner Info*

 If you don't make any such distinction in the roles then put the same person in both fields.